-When muscle function is lost (whether in one more muscles) the disorder is called paralysis.
-It can include sensory loss as well as motor loss.
-Paralysis can be caused by many factors, but it is mainly a result of damage to the nervous system and spinal cord.
-Other causes include multiple sclerosis, stroke, spina bifida, polio, and nerve injury.1 Some forms of paralysis can be caused by autoimmune disease, such as Guillain-Barre Syndrome, and other forms of paralysis can be more localized, such as Bell’s Palsy, which affects the face.2 Paralysis can be temporary or permanent, and it can affect one or both sides of the body.
-Paraplegia is when paralysis affects the lower body, and quadriplegia (which is more life threatening, if it impacts breathing), includes the arms as well as the legs.3
+When muscle function is lost (whether in one or more muscles) the disorder is called paralysis.
+It could include sensory loss as well as motor loss.
+Paralysis could be caused by many factors, but it is mainly a result of damage to the nervous system and spinal cord.
+Other causes include multiple sclerosis, stroke, spina bifida, polio, and nerve injury.1 Some forms of paralysis can be caused by autoimmune disease, such as Guillain-Barre Syndrome, and other forms of paralysis could be more localized, such as Bell’s Palsy, which affects the face.2 Paralysis can be temporary or permanent, and it can affect one or both sides of the body.
+Paraplegia is when paralysis affects the lower body, and quadriplegia (which is more life-threatening, if it impacts breathing), includes the arms as well as the legs.3

 Traditional Treatments for Paralysis